 - Read the terms and conditions: Make sure to read the terms and conditions of the rent reporting service you are considering carefully.
 This will help ensure you understand all the details of the service and are aware of any potential risks.

 You have to ask yourself if the cost is worth the gain.
 There’s no way to predict exactly how much your credit scores will jump because of rent payments added to your credit report.
 Plus, future lenders might not even use a scoring model relevant to rent payments.

-Still, if you’re looking for every point possible on your credit score, then a rent reporting service could be a big help, especially if you choose one that allows you to verify two years of rent payments because you’ll see a much larger boost.
+Still, if you’re looking for every point possible on your credit score, then a rent reporting service could be beneficial.
+Additionally, if you choose one that allows you to verify two years of rent payments, you’ll see a much larger boost.